The Shoppes at Carlsbad: 1980s and 1990s

 Shopping complex competitors in the North County suburbs were Escondido Village Mall (1964) and North County Fair / Westfield North County (1986), both in Escondido.
 The Forum lifestyle center, a competitor within the city of Carlsbad, was dedicated in 2003.

 Plaza Camino Real was given a large-scale makeover during 1989, which included new tile flooring and escalators.
 A glass elevator was installed in the Penney's Court, along with innovative water fountains in front of the May Co. and Sears mall entrances.
 The Broadway Court was refitted with a unique mechanical clock.

 Anchor rebrandings at Plaza Camino Real commenced with the conversion of May Company, to Robinsons-May, in January 1993.
-The Broadway was converted to a Macy's Women's Store in 1996, even though it was originally going to be a Bloomingdale's.
+The Broadway was converted to a Macy's Women's Store in 1996.
 The Bullock's became a Macy's Men's and Home Store, in May 1996.

 Meanwhile, in 1994, Australia-based Westfield Holdings had acquired the mall.
 They rebranded it Westfield Shoppingtown Plaza Camino Real in late 1998, and then dropped the "Shoppingtown" reference in June 2005.

 2000s

 Robinsons-May was shuttered in March 2006.
-Macy's was originally going to relocate into the Robinsons-May space, but its first level became a Steve and Barry's University Sportswear in September of the same year.
+Macy's was originally going to relocate its main store into the Robinsons-May space, but its first level became a Steve and Barry's University Sportswear in September of the same year.
 This store closed in late 2008.
 At this time, Westfield Plaza Camino Real housed 148 stores and services.
 The proprietors "down under" announced a plan for its revitalization in 2009, which ended up being delayed by the sour economy.

-This project would have converted the vacant Robinsons-May / Steve and Barry's into a megaplex cinema.
+This project would have converted the vacant Robinsons-May / Steve & Barry's into a megaplex cinema.
 A "Dining Terrace" Food Court, new specialty shops and three freestanding restaurants would also be built.
 Moreover, the circa-1980s interior and exterior would have been given a much-needed upgrade.
 Work was scheduled to get underway in early 2011.

 However, Westfield delayed remodeling its Plaza Camino Real property and invested heavily in the renovation of two other San Diego shopping hubs, namely Westfield UTC / University Towne Centre (1977) in San Diego and the aforementioned Westfield North County.